So you’ve returned from your awesome vacation with a slew of pictures, videos and memories of you doing awesome things.

 Many feel bad about returning to work, many feel blue about getting back to their routine.
 Many even feel exhausted and depressed.

-But the good news is that there’s an easy way around the post-vacation blues, and that’s to do things you enjoy the rest of the year when you’re not on vacation.
+But the good news is that there’s an easy way around the post-vacation blues – just do the things you enjoy the rest of the year when you’re not on vacation.

 Here’s a breakdown of what people do upon their return from their vacation to boost their post-vacation spirits (according to a BBC poll), and add some extra “vacation” into their lives: